The Rapture Of The Church

 There is much ongoing debate over the theological doctrine of the Rapture of the Church.
 I have been going through my collection of old books and found a wonderful little booklet today authored by Pastor Curtis Hutson titled, “THE RAPTURE OF THE CHURCH” (copyright 1990, available from Sword Of The Lord Publishers in Murfreesboro, Tennessee).
 It contains 22 total pages.
 There are NO SIGNS that precede the rapture of the church.
 The coming of Christ for His own is imminent.

-A GREAT MINISTRY: I love these little booklets, which are awesome for churches.
-There's also a reasonably priced, very nice, display rack available from the Sword Of The Lord.
+A GREAT MINISTRY: I love these little booklets, which are awesome for churches, from the Sword Of The Lord.
 This is a great ministry that you can have in your church if you feel led by the Lord to finance it yourself.
 Ask your pastor if he would let you place the rack at the back of the church, and keep it stocked with booklets (there are hundreds of titles available), where church members and visitors can access the booklets.
 This is a fantastic way to get the teachings of God's Word into people's hands, minds and hearts.
 This is one of so many opportunities to serve God.

 One of the most popular religious radio teachers for decades has been Hank Hanegraaff, aka, “The Bible Answer Man.”
 Hank Hanegraaff is the successor of Dr. Walter Martin, author of “The Kingdom Of The Cults” (a very good book, but failing to expose the biggest religious cult of all, which is Roman Catholicism.
 Also, the book identifies Seventh Day Adventism as a “Christian cult,” but there is no such animal.
 SDA is a Satanic cult!).
 Dr. Hanegraaff denies the truth of a Pretribulation Rapture.